bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 appears your initrd is loading it, add "rdblacklist=nouveau" to your bootloader's kernel line.

+The driver installer may pick up components such as `make` across ~{strata~} and end up attempting to install into the wrong location.
+To avoid this possibility, restrict the `$PATH`:

+- {class="rcmd"}
+- export PATH=/usr/sbin:/usr/bin:/sbin:/bin

 Next, install the proprietary driver module.
 In the ~{stratum~} that provides the kernel (so the versions match), install the proprietary nvidia driver module by doing one of the following: